Australian student released from North Korea says he's 'very good'

 He said his son was in good spirits and in the care of Australia’s embassy in Beijing.

-Sigley was an active social media user when he lived in North Korea and regularly posted photos and blog posts about subjects such as food and fashion.
+Sigley was an active social media user in North Korea and regularly posted photos and blog posts about subjects such as food and fashion.
 Alarm was first raised that he was missing when he disappeared from his social media accounts.

 He was also a regular contributor to international media about life in North Korea, which he was invariably enthusiastic about.

+On Sunday, U.S. President Donald Trump became the first incumbent U.S. president to set foot in North Korea when he met its leader, Kim Jong Un Kim, in the region’s demilitarized zone to resume stalled nuclear talks.

-The treatment of foreigners, most usually from the United States, by the secretive North has long been a contentious issue.
-Some have been held as prisoner for years on accusations of spying.
+The treatment of foreigners, most usually from the U.S., by the secretive North has long been a contentious issue.
+Some have been held prisoner for years on accusations of spying.

-The death of American student Otto Warmbier in 2017 after he was detained in North Korea for 17 months sparked a long period of tension between the United States and North Korea.
+The death of American student Otto Warmbier in 2017 after he was detained for 17 months sparked a long period of tension between the United States and North Korea.

 He had been sentenced to 15 years of hard labor in 2016 for, according to North Korean state media, trying to steal an item bearing a political slogan.